TrademarkTrademark

 What to Capture in Terraform Audit Logs

-A useful audit logging system for Terraform must capture more than just run events.
-To provide complete visibility, your Terraform audit logs should include a wide range of activities across the platform.
-Key events to capture include:
+A useful audit logging system for Terraform has to capture more than just run events.
+For complete visibility, your Terraform audit logs should cover a lot of activity across the platform.
+The key events to capture:

 • User and Authentication Events: Logins, logouts, and failed authentication attempts.